Topics, B

 Black-Body Radiation > see thermal radiation.

-Black Tides > see black hole phenomenology.
+Black Tides > see black-hole phenomenology.

-Blandford-Znajek Effect > see black hole phenomenology.
+Blandford-Znajek Effect > see matter and radiation near black holes.

 Bloch Theory